MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-setup-tutorial.md

 > [!NOTE]
 >
-> - It takes several minutes to download certificates, configure settings, etc. After selecting **Save** on the Azure portal, wait 5 to 10 minutes before attempting an Azure AD login.
-Refreshing the portal will show a warning that the agent is updating.
+> - It takes several minutes to download certificates and configure settings.
+After setting all parameters and selecting **Save** on the Azure portal, the following message may appear: `SQL Server's Azure Arc agent is currently processing a request.
+Values below may be incorrect.
+Please wait until the agent is done before continuing`.
+Wait until the save process is confirmed with `Saved successfully`, before attempting an Azure AD login.
 > - The Azure Arc server agent can only update once the previous action has completed.
 This means that saving a new Azure AD configuration before the last one has finalized can cause a failure.
 If you see the message **Extended call failed** when you select **Save**, wait 5 minutes and then try again.
 > - The admin login specified in the portal will be added as a `sysadmin` to the SQL Server instance, but it will not be listed in `syslogins` or `sys.server_principals`.